Skip to content

 2 .rodata 00000010 800000b8 800000b8 000010b8 2**3 CONTENTS, ALLOC, LOAD, READONLY, DATA

-A section is simply a memory region specified by a starting address and its size.
+A section refers to a memory region specified by a starting address (VMA/LMA) and a size.

 The 16 bytes starting at 0x800000b8 form the data region of this program.
 The data region would typically contain 3 sections: